 |This was the first time we’d ever seen Guinea Fowl sitting in a tree.|

 Yesterday was quite an enjoyable Sunday.
 We started the day with the post, uploading it by 11:30 am.
-With dinner guests the night before and Marta and Josiah off for the day, we tidied the house, put away all the dishes and swept the floors and veranda.
+With dinner guests the night before and Marta and Josiah off for the day, we tidied the house, put away the dishes, and swept the floors and veranda.

 |Tom calls them Guinea Hens, making me laugh.
 They cluck a bit like a combination of turkeys and chickens.|

-At 5:00 pm our next door neighbor stopped by to ask if we’d like to join him at his house for “happy hour” at 6:15.
-His house has been undergoing some noisy construction work and he kindly wanted to make it up to us with an invite.
-Actually, it hasn’t really bothered us much (we never complained) and soon they’ll be done.
+At 5:00 pm, our next-door neighbor stopped by to ask if we’d like to join him at his house for “happy hour” at 6:15.
+His home has been undergoing some noisy construction work, and he kindly wanted to make it up to us with an invite.
+It hasn’t bothered us much (we never complained), and they’ll soon be done.

 |They fight and peck at one another over the birdseed.|

-The sounds of nature are all we need to entertain us.
-After dinner, and before bedtime, we wander indoors and may watch one downloaded show on my laptop.
+The sounds of nature are all we need to entertain ourselves.
+After dinner and before bedtime, we wander indoors and may watch one downloaded show on my laptop.